Utah's Bonneville Salt Flats have been the place to drive fast for nearly a century.

 Bonneville became still better known when the Southern California Timing Association, which had been racing on the Mojave's El Mirage, discovered the Flats and began holding Speed Week here in 1949.
 Hundreds of drivers now take their high-speed runs, often competing against themselves to go faster than they did the year before.

 Some, like California's Duane McKinney, have been at Bonneville since that first Speed Week.
-It took him 13 years of trying, but in '79 he quali-fied for the prestigious 200 mph club, driving a Corvette.
-Last year, he proved age hasn't slowed him, hitting 287 mph in a four-wheel-drive roadster.
+It took him 13 years of trying, but in '79 he qualified for the prestigious 200 mph club, driving a Corvette.
+In 2005, he proved age hasn't slowed him, hitting 287 mph in a four-wheel-drive roadster.
 When I spoke with McKinney, he seemed a little bothered that I didn't know the key to racing success.
 "You've got to get into high gear as fast as you can," he said.
 "If you do that, you'll gain speed with each passing mile."

-This article was first published in September 2006.
+This article was first published in September 2006 and updated in August 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.